vegaprotocol/documentation/docs/tools/vega-wallet/desktop-app/latest/getting-started.md

 #### Possible solutions
 * Choose the alternate wallet version number alongside your recovery phrase.
 If you recovered and chose "version 2", then you should try using the same recovery phrase but choose "version 1".
 * Ensure that your recovery phrase includes the exact same words, in the exact same order, as they were provided to you when you first created your wallet.

+## No networks available
+If you chose not to import the available networks when setting up the wallet app, you will need to import them manually.
+Use the .toml URLs in the [manage networks guide](../../cli-wallet/latest/guides/manage-networks#network-urls) to import a network.

 ### Reporting bugs
 **[Report on the feedback board](https://github.com/vegaprotocol/feedback/discussions/)**: If you discover a bug or are having problems with the Desktop Wallet app, report them on Vega's feedback board.